To learn about the mission of NIST, the research opportunities available through the SURF Program, and the application process for the SURF Program.

 NIST Application Deadline: Anticipated mid-February 2019; Check the website for updates

 The application cycle for the 2019 SURF Program is anticipated to open in November 2018.
 NIST does not expect a change in the student application components, thus students are encouraged to began preparing their application packages based on the requirements listed below.
 The website will be updated in with details for applying to the 2019 program in late Fall.

 Applications consist of a student component and university component:

-- Student Component - Students must complete the following application components and submit to the university contact for inclusion in the institution application.
+- Student Component - Students must complete the following application components

 - Application Checklist

 - Student Application Form